 PAYMENT HEP TX accepts cash, check, Master Card, Visa, Discover, or American Express.
-There will be a 3.5% credit card fee applied to all credit card transactions.
-Automatic Credit Card Charge - You are welcome to file a credit card authorization so that we may automatically charge your credit card on Nov.
-1 and Dec.
-1. You will not receive a bill in the mail with this option.
-Payment plan - Pay 1⁄2 of the cost of the course down plus a \$15.00 finance charge per course - HEP will bill you for the remainder in two equal payments on Nov.
-1 and Dec.
-1. - o If you need to set up a different payment plan, please contact Gerda Arnold. - o Past due accounts will be charged 15% interest per month on the outstanding bill. - o Weekly or monthly payments are always welcome as long as the tuition is paid in full on time.
+There will be a 3% credit card fee applied to all credit card transactions.
+Automatic Credit Card Charge - You are welcome to file a credit card authorization so that we may automatically charge your credit card on Oct.
+7 and Nov.
+4, 2024.
+You will not receive a bill in the mail with this option.
+Payment plan - \circ Pay $\frac{1}{2}$ of the cost of the course down plus a \$15.00 finance charge per course - HEP will bill you for the remainder in two equal payments on Oct.
+7 and Nov.
+4, 2024 (1st Monday of the month.) - $\circ~$ If you need to set up a different payment plan, please contact Jenny Sanders at jsanders@heptx.com. - Past due accounts will be charged 15% interest per month on the outstanding bill. - Weekly or monthly payments are always welcome as long as the tuition is paid in full on time.
 LEGAL NOTICE: If a student drops a class, the parent is still responsible for the full payment of fees.
 A completed class registration packet signed by the parent is recognized by the court as a legal binding contract for payment of classes.
-HOLIDAY SCHEDULE FOR 2023-24 Homecoming Dance -10/5/23 (tentative) Thanksgiving/Fall Break - 11/20/23-11/24/23 (1 week) Christmas Break - 12/15/23-1/8/24 Spring Break - 3/11-3/15/24 (1 week) Easter Good Friday - 3/29/24 Prom - 4/19/24 (Tentative Date) Graduation - 5/11/24 (Tentative Date) Hurricane or other Inclement Weather Make-up Day(s): We will make up missed days/weeks at the end of each semester.
+HOLIDAY SCHEDULE FOR 2024-25 Homecoming Dance -10/4/24 (tentative) Thanksgiving/Fall Break - 11/25-11/29/24.
+Christmas Break - 12/16/24-1/5/25 Spring Break - 3/10-3/14/25 Easter Good Friday - 4/18/25 Prom - 4/11/25 (Tentative Date) Graduation - 5/10/25 (Tentative Date) Hurricane or other Inclement Weather Make-up Day(s): We will make up missed days/weeks at the end of each semester.
 If possible, teachers will use Zoom on days we cannot get to the school.
 We do not take the Monday Federal Holidays.
 Please note that many of the classes are finished before Dec.
-15. Our 32-week classes start earlier and end later each semester.
+13. Our 32-week classes start earlier and end later each semester.
 Make up policy: Each instructor will establish his/her own make-up policy.
 Unexcused absences may not be made up.
-Parents are required to notify the teacher when a student is absent.
-If possible, teachers will use Zoom on days when they are not able to come to school.
+Parents are required to notify the teacher through TE when a student is absent.
 TEACHER EASE Grades: Grades are available 24/7 through TeacherEase.
 New students will receive a private password and information about retrieving your grades.
 Parents may print out grade sheets for each class to retain for their permanent records.
 A professional transcript may be ordered through HEP Bookstore at an additional cost.
 Announcements: All announcements, including emergency information, will be e-mailed through the TeacherEase program and posted in the Announcement section of the TeacherEase program.
 Setting up Teacher Ease: Once you register for classes, you will be set up in Teacher Ease by the principal.
 You will receive a "welcome e-mail."
 Follow the instructions in this e-mail to change your password.
 You will begin to receive e-mails about the school and your child's classes.
 Grades: All grades will be entered into TeacherEase.
 Teachers are asked to be diligent about entering grades.
 You may print out a copy of all grades and a transcript.
 Grades are available dating back to 2010 when we first began using TE.
 To access grades for a certain year, be sure to put that year into the date bar at the top of the TE page.
-HEP POLICIES AND RULES - 2023-24 General policies about student behavior:
+HEP POLICIES AND RULES - 2024-25 General policies about student behavior: